netgen/ezplatform-site-api/docs/reference/configuration.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 Cross-siteaccess routing is a feature that enables automatic linking to Locations in the same
 Repository, but across different siteaccesses.
-This is intended for installation with multiple
+This is intended for single Repository multisite
-siteaccesses, configured with different Content tree root Location ID.
-The feature is implemented at
+installations, where multiple siteaccesses are configured with different Content tree root Location
-the router level, so it will work both from PHP and Twig.
+IDs.
+The feature is implemented at the router level, so it will work both from PHP and Twig.

 .. note::